ni/install-systemlink-enterprise/guide/secrets/secrets.md

 The secret has a single field:

-- `password`: A password for the user defined by the `testmonitor.database.connectionInfo.user` value.
+- `password`: A password for the user defined by the `testmonitorservice.database.connectionInfo.user` value.

 ### RabbitMQ